bihor/backendtools/README.md

 You find the documentation for this extension at typo3.org: https://docs.typo3.org/p/fixpunkt/backendtools/master/en-us/

-Last feature: colPos added.
-Image list view completly revised.
+Last feature: link the title with the slug.